Open Water Course

 The Open Water Diver course consists of three main phases:

-- Knowledge Development (online, independent study or in a classroom) to understand basic principles of scuba diving
+- Knowledge Development (online, independent study, and some in-class sessions) to understand basic principles of scuba diving

 - Confined Water Dives to learn basic scuba skills